 The Theoretical Reasoning cluster is a research cluster of the Philosophy Department at the University of Kent.
-We take Theoretical Reasoning to encompass formal epistemology as well as the methodology of current science, mathematics and medicine.
+We share an interest in the epistemology and methodology of current science, mathematics and medicine.

 Events: Listed here